AndersDeath/diary2/000-current.md

 # 04 September - Monday - Yerevan - 340 day of immigration

 The first working day was nice and hard.
-Unfortunately I didn't get an answer from
+Unfortunately I didn't get an answer from the wunderflats.